Pr0Ger/PyAPNs2/README.md

 ## Installation

-Either download the source from GitHub or use easy_install:
+Either download the source from GitHub and run:

+    $ python setup.py install

+or use easy_install:

     $ easy_install apns2

+or use pip:

+    $ pip install apns2

 ## Sample usage